There are basically two different types of testosterone in your body that we need to assess to be able to diagnose you with low testosterone properly.

 - Prostate Specific Antigen (PSA) – helps assess prostate health

 - AST & ALT – liver function tests

 - Complete Blood Count (CBC) – helps check for infection and assess blood thickness

 - Estradiol (estrogen) – get a baseline on your conversion of testosterone to estrogen

 What if you’re diagnosed with low testosterone?

 If you’re found to have low testosterone we will discuss your treatment options.
 Low testosterone therapy options may include testosterone injections, medications to increase your natural production of testosterone, and medications to reduce the conversion of testosterone to estrogen.

 Also, it is always good to take a copy of your lab results to your primary care doctor and we’re happy to fax them a copy at your request.

 If it looks like there is something we need to be concerned about we may refer you to a specialist.
-For example, if your snoring a lot and have never had a sleep study we may help you find a sleep study clinic in your area to get checked out.
+For example, if you’re snoring a lot and have never had a sleep study we may help you find a sleep study clinic in your area to get checked out.